INBOUND MARKETING: A HERO’S JOURNEY

 R2D2’s encrypted message.

 For potential heroes to be carried away by your Call To Adventure, they must be forced to see beyond the ordinary world, shown that new technologies and occult techniques can drastically affect their normal environment.
-Before proceeding they have to make the decision to accept or ignore the Call To Adventure with eyes wide open to the potential costs, the risks involved and difficulties that may lay ahead.
+Before proceeding, they have to decide to accept or ignore the Call To Adventure with eyes wide open to the potential costs, the risks involved and difficulties that lie ahead.

 In all likelihood, your 21st-century hero isn’t sitting in a tavern, waiting to overhear two orcs boasting of dungeons filled with treasure.
 Your tavern is probably Google, the orcs might be social media or influencers in your industry, but one way or the other, your hero has to receive the CTA.

 Luke refuses to help Obi-wan until he learns his aunt and uncle are dead.